Close

 Trent Reznor famously wondered, “What have I become?”

 It was a haunting reflection in a despondent, almost disturbing track aptly titled “Hurt,” and yet it somehow became a cultural touchstone that lurked in the back of society’s mind.
-That 1995 song came to define a large number of people living in the apex of society, worried about their own personal shortcomings and oblivious to the world around them as their own life spiraled out of control.
+That 1995 song came to define a large number of people living at the apex of society, worried about their own personal shortcomings and oblivious to the world around them as their own lives spiraled out of control.
 The fact that “Hurt” reached a larger audience in 2002 through the voice of an iconic, but faded artist shows the limitless power the four-word question contained, able to cross two time periods existing in a connected, but wildly different reality.

 Fast-forward another decade.
 Could this be a battle cry for life in today’s world?
 Initial reaction may be to say yes: What have we become?
 I don’t think anyone could argue the importance of asking that question, though the answer is not an easy pill to swallow.
 Unfortunately, our current condition is not unrecognizable.
 Not in the slightest.
 Every vice and misdeed we condemn and assail has come about incrementally.
 Prosperity led to greedy apathy, devotion mutated into blatant impiety, and worst of all, misguided prejudice snowballed into unrestrained vitriol.